-DevOps Center will be free for all Salesforce customers in an effort to support every organization as they put DevOps best practices in place, including releases, user stories, pipelines, work items, and source control.
+DevOps Center is free for all Salesforce customers in an effort to support every organization as they put DevOps best practices in place, including releases, user stories, pipelines, work items, and source control.

 After circulating the news streams and rumor mill, the wait is finally over.
-DevOps Center is set to go into public beta in June 2022, and General Availability (GA) in the fall (autumn) of 2022.
+DevOps Center is now in public beta, and General Availability (GA) in October of 2022.

 This guide is based on our experiences during the closed beta and working with the DevOps Center team on the partner extension approach.
 Some of the terms mentioned may be new to you – but don’t panic.
 The aim is to help you understand each of them in the context of DevOps Center (while relating back to how life works with Change Sets), so you will have more confidence to start planning for the open beta.

 What Is Salesforce DevOps Center?

 DevOps Center will bring the declarative/low-code/no-code developer (admins) and the pro-code developer (developers) closer together.
 This means that they can work with a single set of configuration and code while applying DevOps best practices.
 This will also improve team collaboration and compatibility across all functions – admins, developers, release managers, QA, and business stakeholders.

 “DevOps Center is all about change and release management and introducing DevOps best practices to our entire community, regardless of where you fall on the low-code to pro-code spectrum” – Karen Fidelak, Salesforce DevOps Center Product Manager